 Per San Francisco and University of San Francisco COVID safety recommendations, our internship transitioned to a remote program on March 17, 2020.
 Our interns are providing clinical services remotely from their homes and at the CAPS office (teletherapy) in accordance with the laws and regulations of the California Board of Psychology and the boards of other states.
 The number of hours devoted to weekly training remains unchanged, and interns are receiving the required number of supervision hours through telesupervision and participating in seminars and trainings through videoconferencing.

-Training Philosophy, Program Aims and Competencies
+Training Philosophy, Program Aims, and Competencies

-Clinical and training activities are structured in a sequential, graded and cumulative format, consistent with the Revised Competency Benchmarks in Professional Psychology (APA, 2012).
-Through achievement of Profession Wide Competencies, the overarching aims of the training program is for interns to: (1) Develop and demonstrate skills and competencies for entry-level practice as a generalist in health service psychology and (2) Develop ethical integrity and a professional identity as a psychologist.
-By the end of the training year, interns will have developed advanced levels of competence consistent with the required Profession Wide Competencies (PWC):
+Clinical and training activities are structured in a sequential, graded, and cumulative format, consistent with the Revised Competency Benchmarks in Professional Psychology (APA, 2012).
+Through achievement of Profession-Wide Competencies, the overarching aims of the training program are for interns to 1) develop core clinical and counseling skills for entry-level practice in Health Service Psychology and 2) foster attitudes and behaviors which promote a professional identity as a psychologist.
+By the end of the training year, interns will have developed advanced levels of competence consistent with the required Profession-Wide Competencies (PWC):

 a.
-Ethical and Legal Standards;
+Ethical and Legal Standards

 b.
 Individual and Cultural Diversity

 d.
 Communication and Interpersonal Skills